-These all to common experiences validate that the continued use and reliance on email for building relationships, nurturing leads and connecting with customers and prospects for just about any brand.
+These all too common experiences validate that the continued use and reliance on email for building relationships, nurturing leads and connecting with customers and prospects for just about any brand.
 According to more than 1,300 respondents who recently took part in the Email Marketing Census from EConsultancy, email’s not going away anytime soon.

-Why email marketing is here to stay.
+Why old school email marketing is here to stay.

 If subscribers have chosen to receive your content by “opting-in”, you’re on your way to aligning how customers and prospects find, evaluate and use resources and services today.